The 2024 BSN Young Leaders Application is LIVE

 2022 State of the Nursing Workforce in Arkansas Report

-The Arkansas Center for Nursing is excited to release the FIRST nursing workforce report.
-The report includes information about Arkansas's nursing educational capacity, nursing supply, and nursing demand.
+The Arkansas Center for Nursing is excited to release it's latest nursing workforce report.
+The Arkansas Center for Nursing publishes a nursing workforce report on a biannual basis.

 The efforts that resulted in the formation this organization began in 2011 with a group of nursing leaders.
 The Arkansas Action Coalition (AR AC) was formed and consisted of four Pillars: Practice, Education, Leadership, and Workforce Data.
 The AR AC was awarded a state implementation grant by the Robert Wood Johnson Foundation to implement initiatives to promote academic progression (RN to BSN, RN to MSN, etc.) programs and new graduate residency programs, Nurses on Boards training, and 40 Nurse Leaders Under 40 recognition.
 The AR AC also collaborated with ARNA to remove practice barriers for APRNs.
 This work has continued to grow and improve nursing practice in the state.